matthew-clark3/MRes_TechnoCAC/README.md

-# TechnoCAC - A Computer-Aided Compositional System for writing techno music
+# TechnoCAC - A algorithmic musical system for imitating techno music

 The system was programmed using Max 8.2.0 with additional external Javascript files that are used by both *js* and *node.script* objects.
 If Max 8 is installed, simply download the repository and double click **TechnoCAC.maxpat**.
 It will take a few minutes to load the UI, then additionally set up all the initial configurations.
 This system is not designed for real-time generation due to multithreading capabilities in Max, thus real-time generation will result in audio drop-outs.